Galax GeForce RTX 5070 Ti Magic Blade specifications and in-depth review

 height 140.1 mm

-The Galax GeForce RTX 5070 Ti Magic Blade features the Blackwell GPU architecture built on a 5 nm semiconductor process, delivering efficient performance.
-With a 300W TDP and PCIe 5.0 support, it provides the necessary power for demanding tasks.
-The card measures 316.5 mm in width and 140.1 mm in height, and it does not include air-water cooling.
+The Galax GeForce RTX 5070 Ti Magic Blade is built on the Blackwell architecture, fabricated at 5 nm with 45,600 million transistors, and connects via PCIe 5.
+It carries a Thermal Design Power of 300W and measures 316.5 mm in width and 140.1 mm in height.
+The card does not include air-water cooling.

 Final Verdict